NamelessProj/Secret-Santa/README.md

 ## And if I want to remember the list
 ### First option
-You can write it down, but I don't like that and neither you.
+You can write it down, but I don't like that and neither do you.
 ### Second option (BEST)
 You can download the text file where everything is written at the end of the list.